kagisearch/kagi-docs/docs/kagi/ai/ai-usage-pricing.md

 # AI Usage Pricing

-Currently AI tools in Kagi are available free of any additional charge.
+Currently AI tools in Kagi search are available free of any additional charge.
 Enjoy!